christophmark/bayesloop/README.md

 ```

 ## Dependencies
 *bayesloop* is tested on both Python 2.7 and Python 3.5.
-It depends on NumPy, SciPy, SymPy and matplotlib.
+It depends on NumPy, SciPy, SymPy, matplotlib and tqdm.

 ## Optional dependencies
 *bayesloop* uses [dill](https://pypi.python.org/pypi/dill), an extension to Python's [pickle](https://docs.python.org/2/library/pickle.html) module, to save/load on-going data studies to/from file.
 It can be installed via pip: